panoply/mcsub/readme.md

        </form>
     </div>

 The McSub Subscriber HTML form is vastly different to the standard HTML form that Mailchimp generally requires from you.
-This gives you more freedom to customise the style of the form and as an added bocus McSub will also re-write your form to the Mailchimp defaults as a fallback.
+This gives you more freedom to customise the style of the form and as an added bonus McSub will also re-write your form to the Mailchimp defaults as a fallback.
 <br>
 > **Ensure** `https` protocol is used in the form action